TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/default_styles.md

 ### Introduction

-Browsers, by default, inject a little bit of style into your web projects.
-You may not have thought about this specifically, but you have definitely encountered it.
+Browsers apply a set of default styles to every webpage.
+You may not have thought about this directly, but you have undoubtedly encountered it.

 ### Lesson overview